If you haven’t used a kettlebell in your workout, you’re missing out big time! These nifty gadgets build muscles and improve stamina.

 The problem is buying different-sized kettlebells is neither convenient nor cost-effective.
 The alternative?
 An adjustable kettlebell, of course!

 If you’re looking for the best adjustable kettlebell, keep reading.
-Here are the top five picks we reviewed:
+Here are the top six picks we reviewed:

 This article includes affiliate links.
 If you choose to purchase any of the products we have discussed in this article, we may receive a small commission but it won’t affect what you pay.